jvukovich/bounce/README.markdown

 ## Why C#?

-Because we hack our production code in C#, it makes a whole lot of sense to hack our in the same language and development environment.
+Because we hack our production code in C#, it makes a whole lot of sense to hack our build in the same language and development environment.
-That way we can reuse code, configuration and know-how between production and build - no language barriers.
+That way we can reuse code, configuration and know-how between production and build - no language barriers!

 ## Getting Started